skovtunenko/graterm/README.md

 * 100% test coverage, including goroutine leak tests
 * Rich set of examples

+# Versioning

+The library follows SemVer policy.
+With the release of v1.0.0 the public API is stable.

 # Example

 Each public function has example attached to it.
 Here is the simple one: